autonomous019/star_classifier_flask/README.md

     if you don't want to generate a model on your own, just run app.py in a vitrual environment in PyCharm, when setting up PyCharm be sure to add Flask when creating the virtual environment.

+    see requirements.txt for Python libraries required to run the app